lazarus4/Beforth/architecture/VMcommunication.md

 ROM could be flash memory, which has device-specific constraints.
 The VM may have to erase a page before writing, for example.

 ## Startup
 At startup, a word `SAFEMODE? ( -- flag )` is used to determine whether or not to run the application.
 This allows recovery from bricked apps by not launching them.
-If `SAFEMODE` returns true, only the DEBUG task is run.
+If `SAFEMODE?` returns true, only the DEBUG task is run.